neondatabase/website/content/docs/introduction/billing.md

 ## Written data

-_written data_ measures the total volume of data written from compute to storage within a given billing period, measured in gigibytes (GiBs).
+_Written data_ measures the total volume of data written from compute to storage within a given billing period, measured in gigibytes (GiBs).
 Writing data from compute to storage ensures the durability and integrity of your data, as it reflects the data changes made by your computes.

-_Written data_ measures the amount of data changes written from compute to storage to ensure the durability of your data.

 The cost calculation for _Written data_ is as follows:

 ```text
 Written data (GiB) * price per GiB
 ```

-_Written data_ together with _Data transfer_ typically account for about 5% of your monthly cost.

 ## Data transfer